The HobbitHouse Ilustrated Glossary of Woodworking terms

 thousand board feet --- One thousand board feet.
 You will see this abbreviated as MBF ("M" is the Roman numeral for 1000).
 Logs, and lumber at wholesale, are measured by MBF.
 It is determined by one of three major scaling rules: Scribner, Doyle, or International Rule.
 When logs are scaled to determine their MBF, it is an estimate only.
 The actual board feet yield depends on how the sawmill cuts the log.
 It is possible for a log to produce more board feet than was estimated, thus producing an overrun.

-thread --- (1) The helical-spiral projections around the shaft of a screw.
+thread --- (1) The helical-spiral projections around the shaft of a screw or on the inside of a tapped hole (usually in metal, not wood).
 Technically, the thread is a helical inclined plane and makes screws one of the six simple machines defined by classical mechanics.

 thread --- (2) A very fine string, used to sew cloth items.